Kalmar Union: End and aftermath

-One of the last structures of the Union remained until 1536/1537 when the Danish Privy Council, in the aftermath of the Count's Feud, unilaterally declared Norway to be a Danish province.
-This did not happen.
-Instead, Norway became a hereditary kingdom in a real union with Denmark.
-Norway continued to remain a part of the realm of Denmark–Norway under the Oldenburg dynasty for nearly three centuries, until it was transferred to Sweden in 1814.
-The ensuing union between Sweden and Norway lasted until 1905, when prince Carl of Denmark, a grandson of both the incumbent king of Denmark and the late king of Sweden, was elected king of Norway.
+One of the union's last structures remained until 1536/1537, when the Danish Privy Council, in the aftermath of the Count's Feud, declared Norway a Danish province.
+In practice, Norway kept its status as a separate kingdom and its own laws, but its council and other central institutions were dissolved, and it became politically subordinate to Denmark.
+This Denmark–Norway union lasted nearly three centuries, until Norway was ceded to Sweden in 1814.
+The later Swedish–Norwegian union lasted until 1905, when Prince Carl of Denmark was elected king of independent Norway.

 According to historian Sverre Bagge, the Kalmar Union was unstable for several reasons: